Nokia Asha 310

-The Nokia Asha 310, also known as the Nokia Asha 3010 or the Nokia ASHA 310 RM-911, was released in March 2013.
+The Nokia Asha 310, also known as the Nokia Asha 310 or the Nokia ASHA 310 RM-911, was released in March 2013.
 It is the first in the line of the Asha range of phones to have dual subscriber identity module (SIM) slots and Wi-Fi connectivity.
 It was a reinvention of the Asha range to remain competitive with new Android devices.
 It cost $102.00 at its launch date.
-It has a touchscreen, comes with either a 2 or 4 GB micro SD card, and has 64 MB of RAM, a 2 MP camera and a battery that can last up to 600 hours in standby mode.
+It has a touchscreen, comes with either a 2 or 4 GB microSD card, and has 64 MB of RAM, a 2.0 MP camera and a battery that can last up to 600 hours in standby mode.
 The phone can play music for up to 54 hours or video for up to 9.5 hours, and has a maximum of 17 hours talk time (2G).

 Dual SIM

 The phone has two regular SIM card slots on the left side of the phone.
 It has a feature called "Easy Swap" that allows up to five SIM cards to be swapped without turning the phone off whilst the default SIM is located below the battery.